Super Tuesday 2018

 Hobart City Council, Clarence City Council, Glenorchy City Council and Kingborough Council are all participating in the count, with more than 60 sites at intersections and bike paths across the greater Hobart area to be counted.

-Registrations for Super Tuesday volunteers are now open at supertuesday.com.au, with a full list and map of count sites available.
-The count will be held from 7:00am to 9:00am on Tuesday 7 March.
+Registrations for Super Tuesday volunteers will soon be open at supertuesday.com.au, with a full list and map of count sites available.
+The count will be held from 7:00am to 9:00am on Tuesday 6 March.

 How do I get involved?